-In its current collaboration and license agreements, the Company is mainly licensing its intellectual property and/or providing research and development services, which might include a cost sharing mechanism and/or in the future, selling its products to collaborative partner entities.
-Revenue is generated through these arrangements via upfront payments, milestone payments based on clinical and regulatory criteria, research and development service fees and future sales based milestones and sales based royalties.
-In some cases the collaboration and license agreements also include an equity subscription component.
-If this is the case, the Company analyses if the criteria to combine contracts, as set out by IFRS 15, are met.
+In our current arrangements, the Company is licensing its Intellectual Property, providing research and development services and in the future, selling its products to collaborative partner entities.
+Revenue is generated through these arrangements via upfront payments, milestone payments based on development criteria, research and development service fees on an agreed full-time equivalent (FTE) basis and future sales based milestones and sales based royalties.